 Attendance will be taken at every class meeting.
 Students who have consecutive absences from a class equaling the total number of meetings held in a single week - that is two consecutive sessions for this class - may be disqualified from the class.
 Every three tardies will count as an absence.
-Leaving the class early or coming late three times will count as an absence.
-In class, reporters will choose their assignments or will be assigned by editors, and we will discuss the how-to's of news-gathering: finding sources, interviewing, writing journalism-style, media law and ethics, etc.

-Please email me before an absence.
+Leaving the class early three times will count as an absence.
+In class, editors assign reporters or they will choose their own assignments, and we will discuss the how-to's of newsgathering: finding sources, interviewing, writing journalism-style, media law and ethics, etc. Please email me before an absence.
+You are expected to contribute to the training of the staff.